 Firefox version 85+, estimated to ship January 26, 2021, will ship without Flash support.
 Even if you install an older version of Firefox, the Flash plugin itself will stop loading Flash content after January 12, 2021.

-If there are any questions or concerns related to the end of life of Adobe Flash, please do not hesitate to reach out for a further discussion.
+If there are any questions or concerns related to the end of life of Adobe Flash, or if you have a question about our tech support and IT services in NJ, please do not hesitate to reach out for a further discussion.

 How is your state of IT?
 Call Us: (855) 551-7760 with any questions.